tangkong/hutch-python/docs/source/yaml_files.rst

 daq_host
 --------

-The daq collection host from the as a string.
+The daq collection host as a string.
 This is a required key when using the lcls2 daq_type, and is ignored with any other daq_type.
 It will be used in the creation of the lcls2 daq object.